 In 2011 we were at a crossroads.
-Approaching $200,000 in total debt we were sitting in a bank lobby getting ready to take out a home equity line of credit because two bathrooms in our home were leaking into the basement.
-We didn’t have enough money in savings to cover the repairs.
+Approaching $200,000 in total debt, we were sitting in a bank lobby getting ready to take out a home equity line of credit because two bathrooms in our home were leaking into the basement.
+Unfortunately, we didn’t have enough money in savings to cover the repairs.
 It was one of those rare moments of complete clarity.

 Pay Off Your Mortgage Instead of Invest Elsewhere

 Why would we pay down a 30-year fixed 4 percent or lower home mortgage when we could invest the money in the stock market, real estate, or a business with potential returns of much more?
 Even someone who isn’t financially savvy can do the math here.
 To top it off, what about the tax benefits of the mortgage interest deduction!?

 Should I Pay Off My Mortgage?

 In 2016 we decided to go all in to pay off our mortgage.
 We had worked our mortgage balance down to $93,000 by making extra payments over the years.
 While we continued to live below our means, we didn’t have a real plan.
 So making a firm decision to pay off our mortgage felt good.
 Finally, we had a goal again.

 We immediately pulled $30,000 out of our savings to pay the mortgage and then paid about $3,000 extra per month.
 Finally, after nearly two years of making these payments, we officially became mortgage-free in August 2018.
 Shortly after, we made a transition from two incomes to one.